mbellman/cosmodrone/README.md

 * Rivers

 ##### CODE
-* Sprite: add an erase() method to be called by TextPrinter on re-print() and in the SceneManager sprite clearing cycle
 * Consolidate major framework elements (Canvas, WebAudio, AssetLoader, Entity/Component, Sprite, Text, etc.)
 * Terrain and HeightMap classes need some tidying
 * Child Sprite coordinate system transformations (rotation, scaling, etc.)